CADILLAC — Cadillac High School art teacher Beth Stebbins said Matt Hicks doesn't like to paint ... he needs to paint.

 "I've never seen someone so prolific," Stebbins said.
 "I would be getting texts every day saying he's done with another painting."

-This fall, Hicks will be enrolled in the art program at Northern Michigan College.
+This fall, Hicks will be enrolled in the art program at Northwestern Michigan College.
 His plan is to take advantage of the partnerships NMC has formed with other colleges to advance his studies.

 He would like to one day make a living as a studio artist.